Marxist veteran V S Achuthanandan turns 99 | Politics

 Cutting across party and political lines, people from various walks of life greeted the Marxist leader, who is the founder-leader of CPI(M) after the split in the undivided CPI in 1964.

 ''VS Achuthanandan, a titan of Kerala politics, officially turns 99 today.
-Many believe he’s already crossed 100.
+Many believe he's already crossed 100.
 I recall my interactions with him when he was CM fondly.
 He was authoritative, not authoritarian,'' he tweeted.
-He also criticised that party mouthpiece 'Deshabhimani' ignored the veteran on the day.
+He also criticised that party mouthpiece 'Deshabhimani' for ignoring the veteran on the day.

 ''Strange today's front page of Deshabhimani ignores this milestone,'' Ramesh added.